chengchingwen/Transformers.jl/README.md

 ## PositionEmbedding

 We implement two kinds of position embedding, one is based on the sin/cos function (mentioned in the paper, attention is all you need).
-Another one just like regular word embedding but with the position index.
+Another one is just like regular word embedding but with the position index.
 The first argument is the `size`.
 Since the position embedding is only related to the length of the input ( we use `size(input, 2)` as the length), the return value of the layer will be the embedding of the given length without duplicate to the batch size. you can/should use broadcast add to get the desired output.